Affordance-based Robot Manipulation with Flow Matching: Limitations

 \section{Limitations}

+In this section, we provide a detailed analysis of the advantages and limitations of our proposed affordance-based flow matching approach.

-The generation quality of flow matching and diffusion policy for robot manipulation are generally comparable.
+\textbf{Inference time:} The generation quality of flow matching and diffusion policy for robot manipulation are generally comparable.
 Although we see only a marginal improvement in flow matching in most cases, we would like to highlight that the focus of this work is not to outperform state-of-the-art general robot manipulation research.
 Instead, we have systematically studied the flow matching framework, which provides an alternative to diffusion policies for robot manipulation.
 We can not overlook the additional advantages of flow matching, including stable training, easy implementation, and most importantly, significantly better performance and faster inference with fewer inference steps than diffusion policy, suggesting forsaking the stochastic construction of diffusion policy in favor of learning the probability path more directly as in flow matching.

 We have evaluated how varying inference steps affect the performance of flow matching and diffusion policy.
-The original diffusion policy research~\citep{chi2023diffusion} adopts a large $100$ training and inference steps with DDPM in their experiments.
+The original diffusion policy research~\citep{chi2023diffusion} uses a large $100$ training and inference steps with DDPM in their experiments.
 Based on our evaluation in Fig.~\ref{fig:step} and results from other research~\citep{chisari2024learning}, we can observe that beyond $8$ steps, further increasing steps have only a marginal impact on the performance of diffusion policy, but with a trade-off of significantly longer inference time.
-We are aware of recent competitive research on one-step diffusion policy with distillation~\citep{prasad2024consistency} and shortcut models~\citep{frans2024one}.
-In this paper, we primarily focus on conducting a comparative analysis of the fundamental architectures underlying flow matching and diffusion policy with DDPM and DDIM.
+We are aware of recent research on one-step diffusion policy with distillation~\citep{prasad2024consistency} and shortcut models~\citep{frans2024one}.
+We primarily focus on conducting a comparative analysis of the fundamental architectures underlying flow matching and vanilla diffusion policy with DDPM, DDIM and the score-based model.

-We have not explored applying flow matching for robot action generation in the reinforcement learning setting.
-Recent research~\citep{zheng2023guided} has modeled a policy as a return-conditional flow matching model with classifier-free guidance to eliminate many of the complexities that come with traditional offline reinforcement learning and outperformed standard imitation learning.
-These methods are anticipated to be seamlessly adaptable to robotic manipulation scenarios; however, comprehensive validation through practical simulations and real-world experimentation remains imperative.